FilipaGo/payup-app-prototype-principle/README.md

 Notice that the app only runs on Mac.

 ## Running prototype on iOS Device
-If you’d like to see and interact with the prototype on your iOS device, install [Principle Mirror](https://itunes.apple.com/us/app/principle-mirror-ui-design/id991911319?ls=1&mt=8) and download the .prd file (09_bot-walkthrough.prd file).
-Safari will show an "Open in Principle" button.
+If you’d like to see and interact with the prototype on your iOS device, install [Principle Mirror](https://itunes.apple.com/us/app/principle-mirror-ui-design/id991911319?ls=1&mt=8) on your phone and download the .prd file (09_bot-walkthrough.prd file).

 ***